CiscoDevNet/terraform-provider-fmc/docs/data-sources/policy_assignment.md

 ### Read-Only

-- `after_destroy_policy_id` (String) ID of the Policy to be assigned after this policy assignment is destroyed.
+- `after_destroy_policy_id` (String) Id of the Policy to be assigned after this policy assignment is destroyed.
 Applicable for Health and Access Control Policies only.
-- `policy_id` (String) ID of the policy to be assigned.
+- `policy_id` (String) Id of the policy to be assigned.
 - `policy_type` (String) Type of the policy to be assigned.
 - `targets` (Attributes Set) List of devices to which policy should be attached (see [below for nested schema](#nestedatt--targets))
 - `type` (String) Type of the object; this is always 'PolicyAssignment'